peteranton1/cmake-tutorial/02-Hello_World/02-Hello_World.md

 ## Purpose

-This folder shows A simple example CMake using a Hello World source file.
+This folder shows A simple example of compiling a c program using a Hello World source file.

 ## Compile hello.c manually